 In January 2016, the FASB issued ASU 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities (Subtopic 825-10).
 This update revises an entity's accounting related to the classification and measurement of investments in equity securities (except those accounted for under the equity method of accounting or those that result in consolidation of the investee), changes the presentation of certain fair value changes relating to instrument specific credit risk for financial liabilities and amends certain disclosure requirements associated with the fair value of financial instruments.
-This update is effective for fiscal years beginning after December 15, 2018, and interim periods within fiscal years beginning after December 15, 2019 with early adoption permitted after December 15, 2017.
+This update is effective for fiscal years beginning after December 15, 2018, and interim periods within fiscal years beginning after December 15, 2017.
 The Company is currently evaluating the potential impacts that this new standard will have on its Consolidated Financial Statements.